Deeds Not Words

 What happens next?

-Sign up by e-mailing our Policy & Public Affairs Manager, Ross – firstname.lastname@example.org
+Sign up by e-mailing our Head of Policy & Public Affairs, Ross Thomas – firstname.lastname@example.org

 Once you’ve signed up, we’ll be touch to find out more about your organisation and ways we can support you to achieve these goals, we will keep you updated on research and events we are conducting.
 We will also send over some campaign materials so you can publicise your support.
 In the meantime please get in touch if you have any questions!